-Neighborhood Associations help educated and organize Portlanders as they engage with their local city government.
+Neighborhood Associations help educate and organize Portlanders as they engage with their local city government.
 Every resident of our city has a Neighborhood Association they can call their own.
-Unlike any other group, you don’t have to identify with a particular religion, or ethnicity, or party, or social movement to be welcomed into the practice of engaging with government when you do so through a Neighborhood Association.
+Unlike any other group, you don’t have to identify with a particular religion, or party, or social movement to be welcomed into the practice of engaging with government when you do so through a Neighborhood Association.

 Your neighbors who volunteer with the Mt.
 Tabor Neighborhood Association host interesting educational discussions and share useful advice for navigating city systems.
 And we also roll-up our sleeves doing projects that benefit all Portlanders.
 We've protected parts of Mt.
 Tabor Park from being sold off, improved pedestrian safety for kids walking to school, worked to slow speeds on neighborhood streets, rehabilitated an old drug house, worked for cleaner air, scrubbed graffiti ... and the list goes on and on.